Blake L. Sartini: History of Golden Gaming/Golden Entertainment

 Throughout the 1990s Sartini served as president of the Station Casinos subsidiary Southwest Gaming Services, a slot route operator that he founded in 1985.
 In 2001, he acquired the company from Station Casinos and it became Golden Route Operations, a division of Golden Gaming, LLC.

 The Gold Town and Lakeside Casino and RV Park were purchased as part of a larger deal in March 2012 with Affinity Gaming that made Golden Gaming the largest casino operator in Nye County, and also (through Affinity’s slot route business) the largest slot route operator in Nevada.
 In January 2013, the Nevada Gaming Commission approved the issue of an interactive gaming license to Sartini Synergy Online, the interactive arm of Golden Gaming.

 The company expanded into Montana in 2016, purchasing slot routes with 2,800 machines for a total of $45 million.

 In February 2016, Golden Entertainment completed its acquisition of Rocky Gap Casino Resort inside Rocky Gap State Park, near Cumberland, Maryland.
 The 200-room hotel includes a Jack Nicklaus Signature Golf Course.

 In June 2017, Golden agreed to purchase American Casino & Entertainment Properties for $850 million, closing the acquisition in October 2017.
 The acquisition expanded the company’s portfolio with four casinos: the Stratosphere Las Vegas, Arizona Charlie's Boulder, Arizona Charlie's Decatur and the Aquarius Casino Resort.
 Golden received a gaming license from the Illinois Gaming Board to operate video gaming terminals at bars, restaurants, truck stops and fraternal and veterans’ organizations, marking the fourth state Golden is licensed.

 In January 2019, Golden Entertainment closed its $190 million acquisition of Laughlin properties, Colorado Belle and Edgewater.

-In 2020 the company renamed its most iconic property from the Stratosphere Las Vegas to The STRAT, marking the completion of its $100 million renovation project to provide a more elevated experience for guests.
+In 2020 the company renamed the Stratosphere Las Vegas to The STRAT, marking the completion of its $100 million renovation project to upgrade the property's amenities.

 Golden sold Rocky Gap Casino Resort to Vici Properties and Century Casinos for $260 million in 2023, then sold its distributed gaming operations in Montana for $109 million to J&J Ventures Gaming, LLC.
 In November 2023, Golden Entertainment acquired three Lucky’s Tavern locations.

 The company announced in January 2024 the sale of its Nevada Distributed Gaming Operations to J&J Ventures Gaming, LLC for approximately $251 million.
 Golden Entertainment has recently acquired Great American Pub’s two locations.